oscar-system/Oscar.jl/docs/src/Experimental/galois.md

 Currently, the computation of Galois groups is possible for

   - `K` a simple extension of the rationals (`AnticNumberField`)
   - `K` a simple extension of an `AnticNumberField`
-  - `K` a finite extension of the rational function field over the rationals
+  - `K` a finite extension of the rational function field over the rationals.
+In this case the monodromy group can be computed as well, ie. the automorphism group over the complex numbers.
-  - `f` a polynomial over the rationals, an `AnticNumberField` or the univariate function field over the rationals (here explicit permutations of the roots in a suitable splitting field are returned).
+  - `f` a polynomial over the rationals, or an `AnticNumberField`
-     Furthermore, in case of `f` over the rational function field, the monodromy can be computed, ie. the automorphism group over the complex numbers.

 Independently of the Galois group, subfields, that is intermediate fields between `K` and `k` can be computed as well.